Finistry

 VAT Threshold

 With typical earnings of £40,000–£60,000+, many self-employed heating engineers approach or exceed the £90,000 VAT threshold (2025/26) — especially those supplying boilers alongside labour.
 At £300/day for 48 weeks, that's £72,000 before materials.
 Monitor your rolling 12-month total, which is based on turnover, not profit.
+Read how CIS and VAT interact before invoicing labour-and-materials jobs through a contractor.

 This guide is for informational purposes only and does not constitute tax, legal, or financial advice.
 Tax rules change frequently.
 Always verify current requirements on GOV.UK or consult a qualified accountant for your specific situation.